 The Board will meet six times a year.
-Non-confidential discussions will be held in public.
+Discussions will be held in public unless they are considered exempt based on the public vs private criteria approved by the Board.
 Interim Board updates will be held during the intervening months.

 A meeting will be quorate for a particular agenda item if a majority of Board members are present for the whole of the item(s), and as long as the majority of those present are non-executive Board members.
 Deputies are not permitted.